1. Introduction - the opening address, 1:1-10

 Paul's motives, v10.

 Members of the Galatian congregation had succumbed to the preaching of a false gospel.
-Paul is amazed that his converts are so easily and quickly persuaded to accept a fraudulent ("different") gospel and so abandon the one "who called" them, namely God.
+Paul is amazed that his converts are so easily and quickly persuaded to accept a fraudulent ("different") gospel and thus abandon the one "who called" them, namely God.
 They had been called into the grace of God which is found in Christ, but now they have turned from God's free grace to a different gospel, which is no gospel at all.
 The preachers of this "new" gospel may well have called it the "full gospel".
 It was a message which contained the "little extra", the little extra that guarantees a believer's standing before God, secures their full sanctification, and thus the promised blessings of God.
 The "extra" is what Paul calls "the works of the law" - submission to the law of Moses, even down to a Gentile believer being circumcised.
 For Paul, salvation, complete and full, is by grace through faith, and nothing more.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.